 If you didn’t see the adorable Netflix series “Tidying Up with Marie Kondo”, you missed out on an ingenious way to fold your clothes.
 You can watch a video on her basic folding method here.

 There is a method of folding clothes that not only takes up less space but allows you to open your drawer and see everything in it with ease.
 Folding t-shirts, for example, would have the logo or design on top, and the shirt actually stands upright, rather than lying flat.
 When storing things it’s always a good idea to store vertically, rather than horizontally.
-Which leads us to our next storage idea.
+This leads us to our next storage idea.

 For the most part, your apartment may not have the floor space for storage, but it definitely has higher ceilings!
-If you have a pantry or closet for example, install more shelves so you can continue storing less-used items above everything else.
+If you have a pantry or closet, for example, install more shelves so you can continue storing less-used items above everything else.

 In the kitchen, utilize the tops of the cabinets with cube storage units—you can always use a step ladder.
 Hanging pot and pan holders, and using pegboards to store small utensils or measuring cups keeps them out of your drawers and cabinets, freeing up space for other less-used items.

 If you are able, store your bikes or scooters up off the ground.
-You can purchase easy to install hooks that can hang your light road bike on the wall or upside down on the ceiling.
+You can purchase easy-to-install hooks that can hang your light road bike on the wall or upside down on the ceiling.
 However, many apartments do come with storage units that can allow you to easily store your bike out of your foyer.

 In your small apartment, you probably have one or two closets that could legitimately be used for storage instead of an outside storage unit.
 You can keep things like seasonal items or clothing that you would like access to, but don’t necessarily need all the time.

 Purchase storage bins—for everything.
-Using clear storage bins, with easy to read labels on the outside will allow you to stack as high as you need, while still being able to stay organized and have easy access to the things you need.
+Using clear storage bins, with easy-to-read labels on the outside will allow you to stack as high as you need, while still being able to stay organized and have easy access to the things you need.

 The options are endless when it comes to fun DIY projects for small storage.
 We’ve seen some pretty unique ways people have utilized their small space and would love to see what you come up with!
 So check out Pinterest, check out home magazines and blogs, and get creative!
-All of our apartments include floor plans so you can brainstorm your storage solutions before you ever move-in—view them out here.
+All of our apartments include floor plans so you can brainstorm your storage solutions before you ever move in—check them out here.